rwblokzijl/Msc-thesis-EuroToken/thesis.md

 spending is prevented.

 Note that the specific handling of this event might not involve Alice's forfeit of the funds.
-We discuss this further in the section on off-line payments and conflict resolution.
+We discuss this further in the section on offline payments and conflict resolution.

 For a block to be considered valid: